Have a Question? Please don’t hesitate to ask!

 Privacy and Policies

-There are the most frequently asked questions regarding privacy and other policies.
-If you have any other questions, contact me.
+Here are the most frequently asked questions regarding privacy and other policies.
+If you have any other questions, contact us!

 Do you have a refund policy?

-Yes, you can read my refund policy here.
-Beyond my refund policy, please contact me if you have any questions regarding billing or any products you’ve purchased.
+Yes, you can read the FFEW refund policy here.
+Beyond the refund policy, please contact us directly if you have any questions regarding billing or any products you’ve purchased.

 Do you have a privacy policy?

-Yes, you can read my privacy policy here.
+Yes, you can read our privacy policy here.
 Your privacy is of the highest priority.
-If you have any questions or concerns regarding your privacy, please contact me here.
+If you have any questions or concerns regarding your privacy, please contact us directly.